 1b.
 Reset Your Password

-If your password was changed, act quick!
 Try to regain access.
 There is a Forgot your password? link underneath the Facebook login.

 It will let you retrieve your password in several different ways.
-You can either enter the email address you registered to Facebook with or any other secondary email address you added, as well as your phone number and username.
+First, you’ll have to Find Your Account.
+You can either enter the email address you used to register with Facebook or any other secondary email address you added, as well as your phone number.

-This is not all.
-If you believe that your account was abused by the person who has access to it, proceed to step 2.
+If you believe that the person who has access to your account has been abusing it, proceed to step 2.

 2. Report Compromised Account